MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

 Sometimes, a science scheme will output a diagnostic from a field passed into the science algorithm.
-In this case, there is no need to declare and initialise a local field, but the field does need to be sent to the diagnostic system.
+In this case, there is no need to declare and initialise a local field, but the field still needs to be sent to the diagnostic system.

 Commonly, such fields are prognostics passed into the science scheme